apache/nuttx/configs/samv71-xult/README.txt

      So there is still plenty to be done.

   6. There is a port of the SAMA5D4-EK Ethernet driver to the SAMV71-XULT.
-     Some basic functionality is present, but there is at least two, probably related issues:
+     This driver appears to be 100% functional with the following caveats:

      - There is a compiler optimization problem.
 At -O2, there is odd behavior on pings and ARP messages.
-But the behavior is OK with optimization disabled.
-This may or may not be a compiler issue; it may be a timing issue.
+But the behavior is OK with optimization set to -O2.
+This may or may not be a compiler optimization issue (it could also be a timing issue or a need for some additional volatile qualifiers).

-       Symptoms vary from build to build but usually result in a hang.

-     - The driver does not work with I- and D-Caches enabled.
-The behavior is just as for when compiler optimization is enabled.
-I have not yet found in coherency issues so this might also be timing related.

-       At -O2, many packets can be exchanged but eventually there is a hardfault, presumably because of a misdirected DMA.

-     I have no hard evidence, but I believe that the nature of the problem related to fact that each descriptor in the arrays are 8-bytes each, but cache operations are performed on 32-byte memory chunks.
-So it is impossible to clean or invalidate a single descriptor without also cleaning or invalidaing adjacent descriptors.
+     - I- and D-Caches are enabled but the D-Cache must be enabled in write-trough mode.
+This is to work around issues with the RX and TX descriptors with are 8-bytes in size.
+But the D-Cache cache line size is 32-bytes.
+That means that you cannot reload, clean or invalidate a descriptor without also effecting three neighboring descriptors.
+       Setting write through mode eliminates the need for cleaning the D-Cache.
+       If only reloading and invalidating are done, then there is no problem.

   7. The USBHS device controller driver (DCD) is complete but non-functional.
      At this point, work has stopped because I am stuck.
 The problem is that